TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/Modules/6. Spike_Module/Spike_Analysis/Functions/README.txt

 % 10.
 ExecuteInGUI: Equals 1 if this function is called within the GUI, NOT
 % the Autorun
 % 11.
 Eventstoshow: char indicating the event to show in the plot; Either 'Non' or char with event channel name, like 'DIN-04'
+% 12: Waveforms: nspikes x ntimewaveforms matrix with waveforms for each
+% spikes (spikes in Data.Spikes.Waveforms)

 %Outputs:
 % 1.
 SpikeTimes: nspikes x 1 double in seconds and within the